aletheon/eleutherios-website/README.md

 #### Disadvantages

 - Prevents partnerships (Service providers are unable to create or share policies)
-- Prevents capacity (Service providers are unable to scale their request or network)
+- Prevents new capacity (Service providers are unable to scale their request or network)
 - Unable to share data (Service providers are unable to share their data or information with one another)
 - Impairs livelihoods (Service providers are unable to create new businesses or business models)
 - Increases waste, carbon emissions or inefficiences (Service providers are unable to manage the entire value chain from supplier to consumer)